MaiTinh-EN/SciLowCode_EN/README.md

 # SciLowCode_EN
-Science and Low Code Library, English localization
+Sci Low Code = Science and Low Code Library, English localization

 This is a Spin-Off, previously know as UABM (see https://github.com/U-A-B-M/UABM), of the University of Applied Sciences Aalen.